Skip to main content

 Comparison Snapshot

-Wolverine in-process parityDispatch faster
+Wolverine in-process parityDispatch ~2.6x faster on command, ~61x on notifications

 See Competitor Comparison for full tables and methodology notes.